Navisense/adsb-feeder-image/README.md

 simply omitted.
 In this application, there is a small Javascript hook executed on every sumbit that ensures each checkbox is contained, with the value "0" for unchecked ones and "1" for checked ones.

+### Logging setup

+To save on unnecessary disk writes, all parts of the application log to `/run/porttracker-feeder.log` (`/run` is a tmpfs in memory).
+This file is regularly spilled over to the permanent log file `/var/log/porttracker-feeder.log`, which then gets rotated by logrotate.